Resources for Small Businesses

 The San Diego Contracting Opportunities Center (SDCOC)

-The San Diego Contracting Opportunities Center, also known as Procurement Technical Assistance Center (PTAC), assists San Diego small businesses in how to do business with federal, state and local government agencies.
+The San Diego Contracting Opportunities Center, also known as Procurement Technical Assistance Center (PTAC), assists San Diego small businesses in how to do business with federal, state, and local government agencies.
 This assistance is provided at no cost to the small business owner.
 The center is funded by local government agencies and the Department of Defense.

 Small Business Development Centers (SBDC) assist small businesses and entrepreneurs by answering business questions along with providing resources to help start and/or expand your business.
-Services are provided at no cost (a small fee for some seminar and workshops may apply).
+Services are provided at no cost (a small fee for some seminars and workshops may apply).

 System for Award Management (SAM)

 The System for Award Management (SAM) is the official U.S. government system that consolidates the capabilities of CCR/FedReg, ORCA, and EPLS.
-There is NO fee to register for this site.
+There is no fee to register for this site.

 Public Agency Consortium Ad Hoc Committee (PAC)

 PAC is a partnership of San Diego regional public agencies focused on increasing both the bidding opportunities and the likelihood of success of small businesses in public agency contracts.
-Members of PAC meet to plan events, collaborate on outreach and improve the reliability of outreach resources.
+Members of PAC meet to plan events, collaborate on outreach, and improve the reliability of outreach resources.

-Score | SCORE San Diego
+SCORE San Diego

 Non-UC Resource Articles